bamadesigner/wA11y/readme.txt

 * 'wa11y_load_wave'
     * Allows you to pass a boolean to define whether or not the WAVE tool should be loaded
     * Passes 2 arguments: the default setting and the plugin's settings

-== Resources ==

-The WPCampus community has a [great list of accessibility resources and tools](https://wpcampus.org/resources/accessibility/) available on their website.

-This resource is open-source and WPCampus would love for you to contribute.
-[Visit the WPCampus Resources repo](https://github.com/wpcampus/wpcampus-resources) to learn how to contribute.

-**WA11Y PRO TIP: Take advantage of in-browser testing tools, like [WAVE](http://wave.webaim.org/) and [HTML_CodeSniffer](http://squizlabs.github.io/HTML_CodeSniffer/), to evaluate WordPress theme demos before you purchase.**